weigertlab/spotiflow/README.md

 # model = Spotiflow.from_folder("./mymodel")

 # Predict
-points, details = model.predict(img) # points contains the coordinates of the detected spots, the attributes 'heatmap' and 'flow' of `details` contains the predicted full resolution heatmap and the prediction of the stereographic flow respectively (access them by `details.heatmap` or `details.flow`).
+points, details = model.predict(img) # points contains the coordinates of the detected spots, the attributes 'heatmap' and 'flow' of `details` contain the predicted full resolution heatmap and the prediction of the stereographic flow respectively (access them by `details.heatmap` or `details.flow`).
+Retrieved spot intensities are found in `details.intens`.
 ```

 ### Napari plugin